 Q: Does storage need to be climate-controlled?

 A: No, storage doesn’t always need to be climate-controlled.
-Non-climate-controlled storage is especially great for short-term moves or if you’re storing items meant to withstand extreme temperatures.
+Non-climate-controlled storage is especially great for short-term moves or if you’re storing items that aren’t sensitive to high temps and humidity.

 Q: How do you keep your stuff safe without a temp-controlled storage unit?

 A: To keep your items safe without temperature control, keep moisture control top of mind.
-Pack items in sturdy boxes, avoid plastic bags, and consider packing paper over bubble cushioning roll or plastic wrap.
-If the temperature changes, it’s essential to keep mold and other damaging factors away from your items.
+Make sure everything is dry before you pack it away.
+Use sturdy boxes, avoid plastic bags, and consider using packing paper instead of bubble cushioning roll or plastic wrap.
+You can also use desiccants (moisture absorbers) in your storage unit to help combat humidity.
+These steps can help keep mold and other damaging factors away from your items.

 Q: Can I store my furniture in a non-climate-controlled storage unit?

-A: When it comes to what not to store in non-climate-controlled storage, furniture might be one of the first things that comes to mind.
-However, it’s perfectly safe as long as it’s not sensitive to temperature changes and humidity.
-Patio furniture, for example, is built to withstand extreme conditions, and most newer furniture can withstand short-term storage.
+A: Whether or not you should store furniture in non-climate controlled storage really depends on the type of furniture.
+It’s perfectly safe as long as the piece isn’t sensitive to temperature changes and humidity.
+Patio furniture, for example, is built to withstand extreme conditions, and most newer furniture can withstand short-term non-climate controlled storage.
 If you’re hesitant, be sure to check with the furniture manufacturer first.

 Q: How do you protect furniture in storage without climate control?